reduxjs/redux-toolkit/docs/api/createAction.md

  **/
 ```

 If provided, all arguments from the action creator will be passed to the prepare callback, and it should return an object with the `payload` field (otherwise the payload of created actions will be `undefined`).
-Additionally, the object can have a `meta` field that will also be added to created actions.
-This may contain extra information about the action.
-These two fields (`payload` and `meta`) adhere to the specification of [Flux Standard Actions](https://github.com/redux-utilities/flux-standard-action#actions).
+Additionally, the object can have a `meta` and/or an `error` field that will also be added to created actions. `meta` may contain extra information about the action, `error` may contain details about the action failure.
+These three fields (`payload`, `meta` and `error`) adhere to the specification of [Flux Standard Actions](https://github.com/redux-utilities/flux-standard-action#actions).

 **Note:** The type field will be added automatically.